You'll Never Believe What Will Clean Your Microfiber Couch

 Learn how to clean a microfiber couch and keep it looking new for years.
 One solution is sure to surprise you!

 Microfiber furniture is known for its supreme stain-resisting ability, making it a top choice in homes with kids and pets.
+It also makes colors pop and look rich in their vibrancy.
+When treated properly, microfiber couches can last years longer than other options.
 To keep yours comfortable and looking great, follow these simple steps on how to clean a microfiber couch.

 Know Your Code

 To find out the best way to clean your microfiber couch's set-in stains, look for its cleaning code.
 "W" means it can be cleaned with water, "S" means it shouldn't be treated with water—use a solvent, such as rubbing alcohol or a consumer dry cleaning solution instead.
 "S-W" means you can use either a solvent or water.

 If you have a "W" code, and your cushion covers are removable, launder according to the manufacturer's instructions, or gently in cold water.
 Hang to dry, and brush to restore.
 If your cushions aren't removable, start by using a small amount of soapy water, brushing the spot with a stiff-bristled brush as it dries.
 Move on to an upholstery cleaner, if necessary.

 For an "S," "S-W," or no code, try using straight rubbing alcohol.
 Spray it on lightly, then blot with a clean white cloth or scrubby sponge.
 (Test it in an inconspicuous spot first.)
 Continue as stain lifts.
 Let dry completely—this should happen fairly fast, since alcohol evaporates quickly—then brush fabric with a natural or white stiff-bristled brush.